sagemath/trac_to_gh/Issue 2451.md

 # Issue 2451: plotting -- contour_plot and plot_vector_field are REALLY SLOW but it's easy to get a million times speedup

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2451

 Original creator: was